DGS-Dead-Gnome-Society/ServiceX/README.md

 # ServiceX
-ServiceX is a database-driven(sqlite3) pseudo-services bot wrote using the python3-twisted library for the DGS IRC network.
+ServiceX is a database-driven(sqlite3) pseudo-services bot wrote using the python3-twisted library for the DGS (Dead Gnome Sociaty) IRC network.
 We had a Limnoria bot called X which was hosting channel statistics and a polling system however there were a few hardcoded things I didn't like about Limnoria so I decided to re-invent the wheel.

 ## How to use
 Read the [wiki](https://github.com/DGS-Dead-Gnome-Society/ServiceX/wiki).